PelionIoT/nanostack-border-router/README.md

 Nanostack Border Router uses [RPL](https://tools.ietf.org/html/rfc6550) as the routing protocol on the mesh network side (RF interface).
 Currently, only the `grounded/non-storing` operation mode is supported.

-Nanostack Border Router offers the following yotta configuration options for RPL:
+Nanostack Border Router offers the following configuration options for RPL:

 | Field                               | Description                                             |
 |-------------------------------------|---------------------------------------------------------|